 My daily routine can include the pruning, removal or planting of trees.
 The pruning of a tree requires very specific knowledge of Arboriculture (tree Care) and Dendrology (the science and study of wooded plants (trees, shrubs, and lianas).

-When choosing a tree surgeon, the following factors must be considered:
+When choosing an arborist, the following factors must be considered:

 Tree Species Identification

-The species must be identified to ascertain to what extent that the tree can be pruned and at what time of year the pruning would be appropriate.
+A tree surgeon must identify the species of a tree to ascertain to what extent they can prune it.
+They will also need to decide at what time of year the pruning would be appropriate.
 Some contractors fail to negotiate even this first step.
 However, a good tree surgeon will do this as a matter of course.

 Reasons for Tree Pruning

-After the species has been identified, the reason for the pruning must be ascertained.
+After the arborist has identified the species, they must ascertain the reason for pruning it.
 The most common reasons are that the tree has out grown its space or that it is blocking out light.
 There are pruning techniques to both contain tree growth and to allow penetration of light, which reflect the shape and character of an individual tree and do not spoil its shape.
 Again, a good tree surgeon will be able to achieve this.

 Extent of Tree Pruning